hk21702/YA-GCal-Notion-Sync-Script/README.md

 ### Notion API/Integration Setup

 TODO.
 For now just look up how to do this.
 There are lots of tutorials out there and its fast and simple.
 Remember, NEVER share your integration key!
-You will it later in the setup process though.
+You will need it later in the setup process though.

 ### Database